Environmental Technician

 Adaptability

-I spend much of my time working outdoors, which means adapting to changing and sometimes challenging weather conditions, Resilience and flexibility help me stay effective no matter what nature throws my way.
+I spend much of my time working outdoors, which means adapting to changing weather conditions.
+Resilience and flexibility help me stay effective no matter what nature throws my way.

 Research icon